ackintosh/ganesha/youtube/episode-1.md

 > - **Open** — failures exceeded the threshold, requests are blocked
 > - **Half-Open** — a trial period, one request is allowed through to test recovery

-*Optionally show the diagram image from the README.*
+*Show Release It*

+> "This pattern was popularized by Michael Nygard in his 2007 book *Release It!*.

+*Show Fowler's article*

-> "This pattern was popularized by Michael Nygard in his 2007 book *Release It!*, and Martin Fowler later wrote a well-known article about it on his website.
+> and Martin Fowler later wrote a well-known article about it on his website.
 If you want to go deeper on the concept, Fowler's article is a great starting point — I'll link it in the description.
 >
 > All right.
 Ganesha implements this pattern in PHP."